Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Brief summary and necessary modifications of QSD measures

 \beq D_H = \left[ \Tr ρ + \Tr σ - 2\Tr \left( \sqrt{ρ} \sqrt{σ} \right) \right]^{1/2} \eeq

-When we are dealing with open systems, which implies coupling to reservoirs, the density operators tend to zero as $ t \rightarrow \infty$.
-In that limit, Eqn. (\ref{Hellinger_open}) correctly yields zero for the distance between the two states, as they both decay.
+If the density operators tend to zero as $ t \rightarrow \infty$, in that limit, Eqn. (\ref{Hellinger_open}) correctly yields zero for the distance between the two states, as they both decay.
 On the other hand, Eqn. (\ref{Hellinger_closed}) would lead to the value $\sqrt{2}$ which on physical grounds, is at best problematic, as it does not account for the decay of the traces of the density operators.

 There is one more measure that we employ in our calculations.
 It is known as the Bures distance measure, usually denoted by $D_B$.
 Since it is typically defined in terms of one of the expressions for F, we list below the three most common expressions, labelled for our convenience $F_1$, $F_2$ and $F_3$.
 They are: